 Ricou Browning, playing the underwater Creature, was a show diver and producer at a Florida waterpark when he was hired to play the Gill-man in Creature from the Black Lagoon, and went on to appear in all three movies.
 He appeared as a stunt diver in Disney’s Jules Verne blockbuster 20,000 Leagues Under the Sea (1954, review) and in the early 60’s turned to underwater directing on TV shows.
 In 1963 he teamed up with Ivan Tors, and co-created, co-wrote and co-directed the hugely popular TV show Flipper.
 In 1965 he directed the impressive underwater sequences in the James Bond movie Thunderball.
 He also worked as second unit or assistant director on films like Hello Down There (1969), Hot Stuff (1979), Caddyshack (1980, and another James Bond movie, Never Say Never Again (1983), as well as Police Adademy 5 (1989).

 Playing the Creature on land was Don Megowan, a 6’6+ ft or 199 cm tall actor, track and field star and football player.
 When he was involved in a car accident in 1963, paramedics needed a crane to lift him out of the vehicle because of his huge size.
 Unsurprisingly, his build made him popular for roles as heavies, and he appeared as such in a whole slew of western TV series in the 50’s, 60’s and 70’s.
 His portrayal of the Gill-man has gone down as the one he is best remembered for, despite appearing in over 100 films or TV shows.
 He also had small roles in Alfred Hitchcock’s To Catch a Thief (1955) and Mel Brooks’ Blazing Saddles (1972).
 He had two starring roles in low-budget science fiction movies.
-He played the heroic leads in The Werewolf (1956) and The Creation of the Humanoids (1962).
+He played the heroic leads in The Werewolf (1956, review) and The Creation of the Humanoids (1962).
 He is one of the ever-growing numbers to have played Frankenstein’s monster, in Curt Siodmak’s 1958 TV movie Tales of Frankenstein.
 He also had a bit-part as “early man” in The Story of Mankind (1957).